vikuliyana/Playwright-Cucumber/README.md

 * Cucumber (BDD)

 ## Project structure
+* .github -> Contains yml file to execute the tests in GitHub Actions
 * src -> Contains all the features & Typescript code
 * test-results -> Contains reports in json and html format